Big Sur California, USA Travel Guide

 Renowned for artisan breads, pastries, and delicious wood-fired pizzas.

-Try croissants for breakfast or a fresh-baked pizza for lunch.
+Try croissants to eat in the morning or a fresh-baked pizza for lunch.

-Consider bringing some of your own groceries on account of minimal options and higher prices at local stores.
+Consider bringing some of your own groceries because of restricted options and higher prices at local stores.

 Budget-friendly options are limited, making self-catering a money-saving strategy.

-Prices are above in supermarkets outside The Greatest meeting of territory and sea.
+Prices are in excess of in supermarkets outside The Greatest meeting of land and sea.

 Another option for quick provisions and forgotten items, with similar what's on offer and pricing as the Big Sur General Store.